Olympic gold medalist from Philippines awarded lifetime supply of ramen

-Olympic gold medalist from Philippines awarded lifetime supply of ramen and other lavish gifts
+Olympic gold medalist awarded lifetime supply of ramen, a condo and colonoscopies among other lavish gifts

 ‘I was just hoping to perform well.
 I didn’t really expect a medal,’ gymnast says following one of his wins